-Frances performs around Australia at leading jazz clubs, festivals and events.
-Her music is jazz-oriented but with a broad adult contemporary appeal.
 Frances captivates her audiences with a combination of her genuinely warm stage presence along with a voice and style that are uniquely her own.
-She is a talented songwriter so when she performs her own swinging tunes and beautiful ballads, they merge seamlessly with the timeless classics she covers.
-Her eight-piece band features some of the country's most talented musicians.
+Her music is jazz-oriented with a broad adult contemporary appeal.
+Frances is an original and talented songwriter so when she performs her own swinging tunes and beautiful ballads, they merge seamlessly with the timeless classics she covers.
+Her eight-piece band features some of Australia's most talented musicians.

-Frances is currently part way through recording her second studio album with ARIA-Award winning producer Chong Lim (John Farnham, Sarah McKenzie, Sydney Symphony Orchestra).
-Her first studio album If This Were a Dream debuted at #5 on the ARIA Jazz charts.
+Frances’ first studio album If This Were a Dream debuted at #5 on the ARIA Jazz charts.
+She is currently part way through recording her second studio album with ARIA-Award winning producer Chong Lim AM (John Farnham, Sarah McKenzie, Sydney Symphony Orchestra).

 Frances undertakes selective pro bono charity work.
 Her recent commitments have included performances for Tour de Cure and Shine at the Opera House for Autism Awareness.

-Frances recently signed with US-based manager Joe Lamont at Pipeline Entertainment (Patti Austin, Arrested Development, Jose Feliciano, Heaven Beatbox).
+Frances works with Joe Lamont at Pipeline Entertainment (Patti Austin, Arrested Development, Jose Feliciano, Heaven Beatbox).

 Scroll down further to see what people are saying about Frances . . .